AudiusProject/audius-protocol/mad-dog/README.md

 **Note:** If tests fail, sometimes running `npm i` in `/libs` and relinking packages will help.
 Or, bring up a fresh set of local services.

 ### Running Tests
-`npm run start test` or `npm run start test-ci` (depending on the test suite you want to run)
+**Run all the tests in test suite**:
+- `npm run start <test name>`

+**Run all the tests in test suite with specified account offset**:
+- `npm run start <test name> <0-99 offset of wallets in config.json>`

+**Run all the tests in test suite in verbose mode (prints out container logs if tests fail)**:
+- `npm run start <test name> verbose`
+- `npm run start <test name> <0-99 offset of wallets in config.json> verbose`

 ## Notes
 - `service-commands` need to be linked, or the latest version published to npm.

 ## Code Structure
 - The single test in mad-dog is based on the class `EmitterBasedTest`.
 This class sets up a test that uses emitters to fire off events representing requests to our services, and then fires events for handling those responess.
-The test implementer is responsible for fleshing out listeners for emitted events. **To see an example of this, look at `tests/test_1.js`**
+The test implementer is responsible for fleshing out listeners for emitted events. **To see an example of this, look at `tests/test_integration.js`**

 - If you want to run tests without the emitter system, look at `tests/test_ipldBlacklist.js`